opencontainers/distribution-spec/spec.md

 ### Resumable Push

-Company X's build servers lose connectivity to a distribution endpoint before completing an image layer transfer.
+Company X's build servers lose connectivity to a distribution endpoint before completing an artifact layer transfer.
-After connectivity returns, the build server attempts to re-upload the image.
+After connectivity returns, the build server attempts to re-upload the artifact.
 The registry notifies the build server that the upload has already been partially attempted.
-The build server responds by only sending the remaining data to complete the image file.
+The build server responds by only sending the remaining data to complete the artifact file.

 ### Resumable Pull

 Company X is having more connectivity problems but this time in their deployment datacenter.
-When downloading an image, the connection is interrupted before completion.
+When downloading an artifact, the connection is interrupted before completion.
 The client keeps the partial data and uses http `Range` requests to avoid downloading repeated data.

 ### Layer Upload De-duplication